Skip to content

 Module Purpose

-nb_crypto.py AES-128 encryption/decryption, key derivation, password generation
+nb_crypto.py AES-128 encryption/decryption, SHA-1 key derivation, java.util.Random-compatible password generation.
+Mirrors libnbcrypto.so.

 Install